-One of the things I love about this creamy, gluten-free chicken Marsala is how easy it is to make.
+One of the things I love about this creamy, gluten-free chicken Marsala recipe is how easy it is to make.

 It’s an Italian American dish that contains poultry cutlets which are browned.
 Mushrooms and Marsala wine go into the mix as well.